 Donation-based crowdfunding is when a large number of individuals donate a small amount of money toward a project.
 Because it’s based on donations, contributors don’t expect anything in return, other than gratitude from the organization and the satisfaction of supporting a cause they’re passionate about.

-Many charities, social causes, and nonprofits lean towards donation-based crowdfunding to raise money so funding targets are generally lower (typically $10,000 or less).
+Many charities, social causes, and nonprofits lean toward donation-based crowdfunding to raise money so funding targets are generally lower (typically $10,000 or less).
 GoFundMe, Crowdrise, Tilt, and Kiva are all popular donation-based platforms.

-Many entrepreneurs, startups, or small businesses use this as an alternative to a traditional loan from banks, since they have more flexibility and options to get funds and resources.
+Many entrepreneurs, startups, or small businesses use this as an alternative to a traditional bank loan, since they have more flexibility and options to get funds and resources.
 It’s most helpful to give a company the financial start they need to go on and continue fundraising.

-The crowdfunding industry continues to double year over year, proving to be a valuable form of raising capital for new companies or entrepreneurs.
-It helps put decision making power into the hands of individuals and helps to fill the void between the investment world.
-Any local business or entrepreneur who is willing to work for it has an opportunity to succeed.
+The crowdfunding industry continues to double year over year, proving to be a valuable form of raising capital for new new startups or entrepreneurs.
+It helps put decision-making power into the hands of individuals and helps to fill the void in the traditional investment world.
+Any local business or entrepreneur who is willing to work for it has an opportunity to succeed with crowdfunding.

 Sources: Entrepreneur | Fundable | Fundly | Kickstarter